nvoynov/clerq/README.md

 Use modern text editor that provides projects tree. like Atom, Sublime, etc.

-Hold your projects in Git
+Hold your projects in Git.

 Use pandoc for generating output in different formats